AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 Format: `search_event [name/EVENT_NAME] [from/START_TIME] [to/END_TIME]`

-* Searches the event with the specified keyword.
+* Searches for all events which match the specified keywords.
 * At least one of the optional fields must be provided.
 * The EVENT_NAME is case-insensitive, and only full words will be matched.
 * The START_TIME and END_TIME must be in the format `yyyy-MM-dd HH:mm`.

 Examples:
+Examples:
-* `search_event name/Dance from/2025-06-15 18:00` searches for the event with the name `Dance` starting from `2025-06-15 18:00`.
+* `search_event name/Dance from/2025-06-15 18:00` searches for all events with the name `Dance` starting from `2025-06-15 18:00`.

 ### Searching an event member: `search_event_member`

-Searches the specified member from the specified event from ResiConnect.
+Searches for all members from the specified event which match the specified keywords.

 Format: `search_event_member EVENT_INDEX [stu/STUDENT_INDEX] OR [staff/STAFF_INDEX] OR [ext/EXTERNAL_INDEX]`